 The perceived implications of granting POW status appear to have played a role in the decision-making process, with Administration officials emphasizing the detrimental impact of treating the detainees as POWs on the U.S.' ability to fight the war against terror.
-There is some controversy over whether the predicted problems would necessarily result from a change in policy.
 Some of the issues are discussed below.